 |Admins:||Nate Ball, Micah Klesick|

-The rock at Rattlesnake is a variety of welded tuff that ranges in quality from solid to abysmal (a.k.a.: "Rattlechoss"), even over the course of a single climb.
+The rock at Rattlesnake is a variety of welded tuff that ranges in quality from 'solid' to 'abysmal' (a.k.a.: "Rattlechoss"), even over the course of a single climb.
 The cliffs are on a series of buttresses that range in height from about 40 to 100 feet.
 The bottom portion of the longer climbs may feature a band of heavily fractured (read: chossy) rock.
-That said, once you tiptoe though the loosest of the rock, the climbs are generally very solid.
+That said, once you tiptoe though the loosest of the rock, the climbs are generally pretty solid.

 Rattlesnake is on BLM land but the Boise-Cascade timber company owns some of the surrounding area so follow posted regulations, and as always, leave no trace.
 There are no outhouses or water out at the crag.
 If you must sit while you jettison your morning coffee, make a pit stop in Shady Cove or Trail.

 Climbing is best during spring and fall, but possible all year.
-Wintertime can be great as long as a significant snow pack has not formed, which is unusual.
+Wintertime can be great when the sun shines as long as a significant snow pack has not formed, which is unusual.
 Summer can be uncomfortably hot but shade can almost always be found.